Introduction to Macroeconomics

 Monetary and Fiscal Policy

 Macroeconomics often concerns itself with policies, since these are the vehicles by which changes are made to the economy through political efforts.
 These policies are broadly classified as monetary and fiscal policies.
 Monetary policies are implemented through changes in the money supply or interest rates.
 In most modern economies, monetary policy is conducted by the central bank, which in the United States, is the Federal Reserve.
-The major tools for implementing monetary policy include changing the interest rate charged by the central bank, which influences market interest rates, changing the legal reserve requirements, which is the minimum of money that must be held by banks, and by changing the supply of money, which only the central banks can do.
+The major tools for implementing monetary policy include changing the interest rate charged by the central bank, which influences market interest rates and by changing the money supply, which only the central banks can do.

-Decreasing the interest rate or increasing the money supply both tend to stimulate the economy, whereas increasing the interest rate or decreasing the money supply tends to depress the economy.
+Decreasing the interest rate or increasing the money supply both stimulate the economy, whereas increasing the interest rate or decreasing the money supply depresses the economy.
 Monetary policy is delegated to the central bank to prevent manipulation by politicians, who often call for changes that may improve the economy in the short run, but will have devastating effects in the long run, since their major concern is their next re-election.
 Additionally, delegating monetary policy to the central bank allows for faster responses to a changing economy.

 A policy can be expansionary or contractionary.
 Expansionary policy, as the name suggests, expands economic output by stimulating the economy.
 An expansionary monetary policy is achieved by lowering interest rates or increasing the money supply.
 An expansionary fiscal policy increases government spending or reduces taxes.

 A contractionary policy is implemented to prevent the economy from overheating, which can cause inflation and other problems.
-A contractionary monetary policy is achieved by raising interest rates or by decreasing the supply of money.
+A contractionary monetary policy is achieved by raising interest rates or by decreasing the money supply.
 A contractionary fiscal policy results from raising taxes or reducing government spending.

 Macroeconomic Agents: Consumers, Firms, Policymakers